History of Mercury

 Temperature variations on Mercury are the most extreme in the solar system ranging from 90 K to 700 K. The temperature on Venus is slightly hotter but very stable.

-Moon: its surface is heavily cratered and very old; it has no plate tectonics.
+Mercury craters Mercury is in many ways similar to the Moon: its surface is heavily cratered and very old; it has no plate tectonics.
 On the other hand, Mercury is much denser than the Moon (5.43 gm/cm3 vs 3.34).
 Mercury is the second densest major body in the solar system, after Earth.
 Actually Earth's density is due in part to gravitational compression; if not for this, Mercury would be denser than Earth.
 This indicates that Mercury's dense iron core is relatively larger than Earth's, probably comprising the majority of the planet.
 Mercury therefore has only a relatively thin silicate mantle and crust.

 Mercury's interior is dominated by a large iron core whose radius is 1800 to 1900

 km.
 The silicate outer shell (analogous to Earth's mantle and crust)

 is only 500 to 600 km thick.
 At least some of the core is probably molten.

 Measurements from the Messenger spacecraft show Mercury’s magnetic field is

 approximately three times stronger in the northern hemisphere than the southern